EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Background

-The various practices and configurations used in clinical EEG studies introduce variabilities across EEG datasets.
-First, the hardware used to record EEGs can have preset configurations for filtering, analog-to-digital quantization, amplification magnitude, and broadband noise levels\cite{li2021review}.
+The various practices and configurations used in clinical studies introduce variabilities across EEG datasets.
+First, the hardware used to record EEGs can have preset configurations for sampling frequency, filtering, analog-to-digital quantization, amplification magnitude, and broadband noise levels~\cite{li2021review}.
 Second, the EEG examination protocol may differ between clinical sites: the recording length could be different; recordings can have variable amounts of wake/sleep segments and eyes open/closed segments; and they may include cognitive tests and activation procedures such as sleep deprivation, photic stimulation, or hyperventilation.
-In addition, the EEG layout (i.e., number of leads and their positions) and reference leads may vary among sites.
-Finally, anatomical\cite{cespedes2020influence}, genetic\cite{smit2012individual}, and biochemical\cite{gao2017inferring} differences introduce inter-individual variability.
-These factors make data ingestion and standardization for group-level modeling non-trivial, especially in intracranial EEG datasets, where lead locations are subject-specific.
+In addition, the EEG layout (i.e., the number of leads and their positions) and the reference leads may vary across sites.
+Finally, anatomical~\cite{cespedes2020influence}, genetic~\cite{smit2012individual}, and biochemical~\cite{gao2017inferring} differences introduce inter-individual variability.
+These factors make data ingestion and standardization non-trivial, especially in intracranial EEG datasets, where lead locations are subject-specific.